docker-archive/mta_java_workshop/README.md

 	Checking connectivity... done.
 	```

-	You now have the necessary demo code on your worker host.
+	You now have the necessary code on your worker host.

 ### <a name="task2.2"></a> Task 2.2: Building the Web App and Database Images

-As a first step, containerizing the application without changing existing code let's us test the concept of migrating the application to a container architecture.
-I'll do this by building the application from the source code and deploying it in an application server.
+As a first step, we'll containerize the application without changing existing code to test the concept of migrating the application to a container architecture.
+We'll do this by building the application from the source code and deploying it in the same application server used in production.
 The code for containerizing the application can be found in the [part_2](./part_2) directory.
 Additionally, I'll configure and deploy the database.

-Docker makes this possible with a Dockerfile, which is a text document that contains all the commands a user could call on the command line to assemble an image.
-Using docker build users can create an automated build that executes several command-line instructions in succession.
+Docker simplifies containerization with a Dockerfile, which is a text document that contains all the commands a user could call on the command line to assemble an image.
+Using `docker image build` users can create an automated build that executes several command-line instructions in succession.

-Within a Dockerfile, I'll perform a multi-stage where the code will be compiled and packaged using a container running maven.
+With a Dockerfile, we'll perform a multi-stage where the code will be compiled and packaged using a container running maven.
 All dependencies and jar files are downloaded to the maven container based on the pom.xml file.
-The toolchain to build the application is completely in the maven container and not local to your development environment.
+The tool chain to build the application is completely in the maven container and not local to your development environment.
+The output of this step is a Web Archive or WAR file that's ready for deployment in an application server.
 All builds will be exactly the same regardless of the development environment.

 ```
 FROM maven:latest AS devenv